PhilipEHausner/python_heideltime/README.md

 print(heideltime_parser.parse('Yesterday, I bought a cat!
 It was born earlier this year.'))
 ```

-Which should result in the following output.
+Which should result in the following output (in regard to your current date).

 ```
 <?xml version="1.0"?>